 During the curing stage after application onto the wet plaster, pigmented limewater will carbonate with the plaster, and the pigment will become an integral part of the lime plaster surface.
 Fresco can be used on either interior or exterior lime plaster or render.

-Shown above is an integrally colored lime plaster using our Colonial Red pigment.
+Shown above is an integrally colored lime plaster using a natural red iron oxide pigment.
 Without a Fresco application (top half) the result is a tint, or lighter version, of the original pigment shade.
 The bottom half has the Fresco technique applied, resulting in a color more closely matching the depth of the original pigment (shown at right).
 Plaster need not be integrally colored.
 The Fresco technique is a beautiful way to obtain maximum color depth on a white wall.

 Preparing Fresco Limewater